Data Depositor Guide

 6. Address any questions or concerns about your dataset received from ORNL curators

-c.
+b.
 Your account dashboard will display a list of datasets that are in the process of being uploaded, reviewed and published.
 Each dataset will indicate its current status:

 i.
-Draft (you are working on it)
+Draft datasets (you are working on compiling the submission)

 iv.
-Published (available for download)
+My published datasets (available for public download)

 7. Receive notification that your dataset has been published